Tiruppur

+The region was ruled by the Cheras during the Sangam period between the 1st and the 4th centuries CE.
+It was under the rule of early Pandyas medieval Cholas, Later Cholas and the Vijayanagara Empire till the 15th century followed by the Nayaks who introduced the Palayakkarar system.
+In the later part of the 18th century, the it came under the Kingdom of Mysore and later the British Raj as a part of Madras Presidency.
+The region played a prominent role in the Poligar Wars.

+Post Indian Independence in 1947, Tiruppur was part of Coimbatore district.
+It was established as the capital of the newly formed Tiruppur district in 2009.
+Tiruppur tis a part of Tiruppur Lok Sabha constituency that elects its member of parliament.
+The town was predominantly an agricultural, but with the advent of textile boom in the 20th century and rapid industrialization has seen Tiruppur become a major textile and knitwear hub.
+As of 2021–22, Tiruppur exported garments worth 480 billion USD, contributing to nearly 54% of the all the textile exports from India.

 Etymology

-The name Tiruppur is said to have emerged during the Mahabharata era.
-According to legends, the cattle herds of Pandavas were stolen by thieves and the same was recaptured by Arjuna's forces resulting in the name "Thiruppur" (Thiruppu meaning "to turn" and oor meaning "a place" in Tamil) meaning "place where they were returned".
+The name "Tiruppur" might have its origin from the Indian epic Mahabharata wherein cattle stolen from Pandavas were returned by Arjuna.
+It is a combination of two Tamil words, "Thiruppu" meaning "to turn" and "oor" meaning "a place" meaning "place where they were returned".

 History

 Tiruppur formed a part of the Kongu Nadu region ruled by the Cheras during Sangam period.
 The region was part of a prominent Roman trade route that connected east and west coasts of India.
 The medieval Cholas conquered the Kongu Nadu in the tenth century CE and Chola stone carvings mention Kanchi Maanadhi (Noyyal River) and the fertile sand that it deposited on its banks.

 The region came under the rule of the Vijayanagara Empire by the 15th century and later Palayakkarars, the chieftains of Madurai Nayaks ruled the region.
 In the later part of the 18th century, the region came under the Kingdom of Mysore, following a series of wars with the Madurai Nayak Dynasty.
 After the defeat of Tipu Sultan in the Anglo-Mysore Wars, the British East India Company annexed the region into the Madras Presidency in 1799.

 Tiruppur was an agricultural town with irrigated farms and the farmers became small owners of various textile related units during the 1970s.
 The boom in the textile industry led to an inter woven network of the small scale units leading to growth of the city into a major textile hub.
-Tiruppur became a municipal corporation in 2008 and a separate Tiruppur district was carved out from parts of Coimbatore district and Erode district in 2009.
+Tiruppur became a municipal corporation in 2008 and became the headquarters of a separate Tiruppur district was carved out from parts of Coimbatore district and Erode district in 2009.